North Carolina Laws and Incentives

 - Draws electricity from a battery with a capacity of at least four kilowatt-hours and is capable of being charged from an external source

 - Has not been modified from the original equipment manufacturer power train specifications

 - Has a gross vehicle weight rating of 8,500 pounds or less

-- Has a maximum speed of at least 65 miles per hour
+- Has a maximum speed of at least 65 miles per hour, and

-The North Carolina Department of Transportation (DOT) will report battery electric vehicle, hybrid electric vehicle, and plug-in hybrid electric vehicle registrations on its performance dashboard.
-Data will include the number of monthly new registrations, monthly registration renewals, and the cumulative number of new registrations.
-For more information, see the DOT REPORT Program website.
-(Reference House Bill 100, 2019)
+The North Carolina Department of Transportation (NCDOT) will report EV, hybrid electric vehicle, and plug-in hybrid electric vehicle registrations on its performance dashboard.
+Data must include the number of monthly new registrations, monthly registration renewals, and the cumulative number of new registrations.
+For more information, see the NCDOT REPORT Program and the Zero Emission Vehicle Registration Data websites.

 Electric Vehicle (EV) Charging Station Purchase Policy for Dealerships